Public Records Track: 50 records to request right now

-Paula Lavigne is an investigative reporter for ESPN, and a specialist in data-driven journalism.
-Her work has been honored with a Peabody Award, Alfred I. duPont award, and IRE awards among others.
-She is co-author of "Violated: Exposing Rape at Baylor University Amid College Football's Sexual Assault Crises."
-She previously worked in newspapers in Dallas; Des Moines, Iowa; and Tacoma, Wash.
-She is an alumna of the University of Nebraska and Creighton University.
+Paula Lavigne has been an investigative reporter for ESPN since 2008, working for both digital and TV.
+She has a background in data journalism.
+Her work has been recognized with several awards including a Peabody, duPont and IRE's first sports investigation award.
+Prior to ESPN, she worked at newspapers in Dallas; Des Moines, Iowa; and Tacoma, Wash.
+She is a graduate of the University of Nebraska and Creighton University.

 For The Dallas Morning News Watchdog desk, Trahan Martinez investigated, reported and analyzed print, digital, and KXAS-TV content, appearing on-air weekly.
 She served local newspapers, the Freedom of Information Foundation of Texas, Latinx community initiatives and scholarship committees.
 She is a New York Times freelancer and working on a Dallas Black Lives Matter rally and shooting book.
 Trahan Martinez is a Journalism And Women Symposium board member. @HisGirlHildy

 No tipsheets have yet been uploaded for this event.